• Best Fall Recipes

 Ingredients for pork tenderloin with mustard sauce on a sheet tray.

-Please find the measurements in the recipe card.
+Please find the measurements in the recipe card. if you like to brine pork, use my pork brine recipe ahead of cooking.

 If you love tenderloin as a cut of meat, try this slow roasted beef tenderloin, also terrific for special occasions.